Say “Hello” to Device Fragmentation

 Firefox allows you to change the page style in the menu under View > Page Style.

-Sure, this may be good enough for tech-savvy web surfers with a capable browser, but who’s going to check if there are alternate style sheets.
-Next stop: JavaScript.
+Sure, this may be good enough for tech-savvy web surfers with a capable browser, but who’s going to check if there are alternate style sheets‽ Next stop: JavaScript.
 You can provide a style sheet switcher, as seen on css-tricks.com.
 With the switcher in place, visitors have a visual cue to stumble upon.
 And if they make an alternate choice, this choice can be made permanent with cookies, for future visits.

 A few things to consider

+Doesn’t this approach require you to have your styles separated?
 First of all: I encourage you to separate styles.
 Mobile users are happy when they get their pages fast.
 Please do not deliver stuff to them that belong to your desktop version.
 Mobile bandwidth is precious (and sometimes expensive).
 Also, as Sarah Parmenter pointed out, some phones may load more than you ever get to see.

 But all this doesn’t necessary lead to code duplication.
 If your style sheet’s link tag lacks a title attribute, the contained styles will always be applied, no matter what alternate style sheet the user chooses.
 So you can put your common CSS there.
 And as always, the style sheets themselves may include others.
 But sure, for this to work, you need all the referenced .css files as defined in the HTML file, since this is the only place to distinguish between alternate style sheets.

+More .css files, more HTTP requests!
 True.
 But this is one of the few topics where I cannot recommend reducing them.
 JavaScript aside, you’ll end up with at least one .css file for each version of your site.
 To get there, instead of using @includes, your server probably needs to pour the shared code in each of said files.
 Not good.
 Because some browsers prefetch all alternate style sheets, that way any performance boost you’ll get from fewer HTTP requests is gone.

+What about things that won’t work on the desktop browser, like using a vendor-prefixed media query such as -webkit-min-device-pixel-ratio?
 Well, once you’ve separated the styles (maybe you’ve got an iphone.css and a retina.css) this query may become obsolete.
 But you’ll have to look at each situation individually.
 It will be easier if you are able to plan ahead.
 If you already know right at the start of a project that you’re going to add your other designs as alternate style sheets to your desktop version, you will most likely choose to implement media queries in a different way.

 Empower the desktop version of your site!
 Let the user decide about the design.